A topic from the subject of Synthesis in Chemistry.

 Structure and Reactivity

-• Organic molecules have a unique carbon backbone and functional groups that determine their chemical properties.
+• Organic molecules possess a unique carbon backbone and functional groups that dictate their chemical properties.
+The arrangement of atoms and bonds significantly impacts their reactivity.

 Design Strategies